Abdullah-Bin-Naeem/ImageWizard---Image-processing-desktop-app/README.md

 - `run.py`: The main script for running the ImageWizard.
 - `image_proc.ipynb`: A Jupyter Notebook with additional image processing operations and examples.
-- `executable/dist/run.exe`: Precompiled executable file for direct use.

 ## Installation